zacharymeurer/Comic_Genre_Classifier/.ipynb_checkpoints/documentation-checkpoint.md

 Implemented asyncio for comic page downloading function.

 Function downloads each of the 955,200 comic pgaes from the `page_url_genre_dict` and sorts them into directories based on their genre.
 Initial testing on 9000 comic pages each from different episodes proves promising.
 Runtime for a 9000 page dictionary took ~141.459 seconds.
 Using this ratio of pages to seconds, the downloading process of the entire `page_url_genre_dict` can be estimated to take ~4.33 hours.
 The process is being run overnight.

+### 08/20/24

+Tested asyncio for comic page downloading function.

+Function downloaded 101,559 comic pages before I stopped the kernel.
+The jpg images of resolutions around 800x1200 took up 26.84GB.
+The 955,200 comic images would have occupied too much space on my disk.
+Thus, I chose to terminate the program.
+It took 20-30 minutes to write the ~100,000 comic pages, so the speed of the function is in line with estimates.